 Efforts to reverse Hangul exclusivity did not stop with Kim Daejung’s presidency.
 In 2005, “The Law Concerning Hangul Exclusivity” was repealed.
 This move was largely symbolic, as another law contains similar language.
 In the following years, Korean parents started emphasizing Hanja education to their children and campaigned public schools to reintroduce the subject.
 Indeed, most students who sit for the Hanja Proficiency Test today are elementary school students.
 A few Korean schools, including even a few elementary schools, adopted mixed script textbooks.
 In 2013, for the first time since Park Chung-hee’s Five Year Hangul Exclusivity program, all public elementary schools in Seoul started teaching Hanja.

 One of the sheer ironies today regarding Hangul exclusivity is that most Koreans that vociferously are for it are typically liberals, who are usually vehemently anti-Park Chung-hee.
 In fact, the Hankyoreh (한겨레, “One Race” or “The Great Race”), a liberal newspaper, has a strict no-Hanja policy.
 One would expect Korean liberals to be against a policy set forth not only by an authoritarian regime but also one that concerns so profoundly with a mode of expression.
-President Park Chung-hee’s Hangul exclusivity initiative literally decimated the numerical degrees of freedom in Korean writing by two orders of magnitude from over 2,000 characters and letters to just 24 letters (plus punctuation and Arabic numerals) — without any significant gains as will be explained in the following posts.
+President Park Chung-hee’s Hangul exclusivity initiative literally decimated the numerical degrees of freedom in Korean writing by two orders of magnitude from over 2,000 characters and letters to just 24 letters (plus punctuation and Arabic numerals).
 To be an accessory to this loss of expressive freedom at the behest of a military dictator requires a tremendous amount of post hoc explanation.